HMS Whiting (1805)

 HMS Whiting was a Royal Navy Ballahoo-class schooner (a type of vessel often described as a Bermuda sloop) of four 12-pounder carronades and a crew of 20.
 The prime contractor for the vessel was Goodrich & Co., in Bermuda, and she was launched in 1805.
 She was a participant at the Battle of Basque Roads.
 A French privateer captured her at the beginning of the War of 1812, shortly after the Americans had captured and released her in the first naval incident of the war.

 Napoleonic Wars

 In 1805 Whiting was under the command of Lieutenant John Orkney at Halifax on her way to Portsmouth for completion, which took place between 26 April and 19 May 1806.
 Before that, however, at end-September she captured and sent into Bermuda an American vessel from Bordeaux carrying brandy and wine.

+Whiting was notorious in the Maritimes in 1805 for impressing locals.
+Although she had been built in Bermuda and had a Bermudian officer, Bermudians were exempted from impressment.